denten-books/plain-text/3-format.md

 reduce the carries to the copying and the dissemination of media.

-The response from the film, game, music, and publishing industries has been to embed the mechanisms of copyright enforcement into the medium itself.
+The response from the film, game, music, and publishing industries has been to shift the mechanisms of copyright enforcement from legal structures into the medium itself.
 "The answer to the machine," wrote Charles Clark, a prominent British copyright attorney, "is in the machine. [@clark_copyright_1996, 81-82]" He went on to argue for the efficacy of copyright enforcement at the device level and to propose that the International Standards Organization (ISO), the same legislative body responsible for maintaining the DOM and the OSI, create standards for digital rights management [@clark_copyright_1996, 84].
-As an example of how hard-coded copyright enforcement could work in the real world, Clark relies on the Copyright in Transmitted Electronic Data Report (CITED), which suggests building:
+As an example of how hard-coded copyright enforcement could work in the real world, Clark relied on the Copyright in Transmitted Electronic Data Report (CITED), which suggests building:

 > a tamper proof software module which acts rather like indestructible
 > tachometers installed on long-distance coaches and lorries, recording